Wednesday, December 23, 2020

 We have a modest house.
 Three small bedrooms, one and a half bath.
 Some would call it a “starter home” but I have lived here since I was 24 and I believe I will some day die here.
 I hope so, to be honest, if I had to choose between that and somewhere else.

 And yet, this was the very first year I have ever had Thanksgiving dinner in my own home.
 Always at my parents’ house -- including last year -- on the other side of town.
 Or at my wife's folk's place.
 Never here.
 That changed this year, for obvious reasons.
-And the only Christmas morning I have spent here was in 2002, when my wife was expecting our January-born daughter.
+And the only Christmas morning I have spent here was in 2002, when my wife was expecting our January-born child.

 So.
 A modest home.
 I love it here.
 But it’s not very big.
 And this year many of the things that would otherwise happen elsewhere are happening here.
 And it's taking up space.